 The big news in 2003 was that we hit the four million population mark, and more than half of that increase was due to immigration.
+(By 2009, that number climbed to 4.3 million.)
 Given that we have around 44 million sheep, one New Zealander still equates to a whole lot of fresh lamb.
 Look beyond the farm gate, though, and you'll find we've caught up with the rest of the world.
 We may bob about at the bottom of the Southern Hemisphere, but it would be unfair to consider the country a backwater.

-New Zealand continues to notch up big gains in tourism, welcoming more than two million visitors a year, despite international upheavals like terrorist attacks.
-Visitors contribute more than NZ\$5 billion (US\$3.55/£1.8 billion) to the country's economy, making tourism one of New Zealand's biggest overseas income earners.
+New Zealand continues to notch up big gains in tourism, welcoming more than two million visitors a year, despite international upheavals like terrorist attacks, flu epidemics, and economic downturns.
+Tourism is our largest source of overseas income.
+International visitors contribute NZ\$8.3 billion to the economy each year and the tourism sector at large contributes NZ\$19 billion to the country's economy annually.
+One in every 10 New Zealanders now works in the tourism industry.
 And we're better equipped for tourists than ever.
-Efficient visitor centers abound, and accommodations range from budget to exclusive.
+Efficient visitor centers abound, with accommodations ranging from budget to exclusive.
 You can shop 7 days a week, whoop it up at clubs and bars 24 hours a day, or savor a glass of internationally recognized New Zealand wine in an inexpensive cafe.
 You can get real coffee in as many variations as you can imagine, and New Zealand's fresh, innovative cuisine will leave you breathless and begging for more.
 Even provincial New Zealand has pulled up its socks without losing its heart.
-Smalltown pride is beaming, and farmers are turning their hands to boutique tour operations and gorgeous restored B&Bs to supplement farm incomes, changing the whole nature of many backwater rural districts.
+Small-town pride is beaming, and farmers are turning their hands to boutique tour operations and gorgeous restored B&Bs to supplement farm incomes, changing the whole nature of many backwater rural districts.
 Yet you'll still find, at its core, the very Kiwi hospitality that has made this country famous.